 Promoting your content is the way to direct interest to your site, but good and useful content will turn the casual visitor into a loyal follower.

 It's important to follow some strategies for effective promotions.
 The sooner you start the better.

 1. Present yourself to other bloggers.

-Make a list of some successful bloggers and commit to be active on their site’s by reading their post, share and comment.
+Make a list of some successful bloggers and commit to being active on their sites by reading their posts, sharing, and commenting.
 You will get noticed over time if you really invest in helping them.

-Over time, some of them may reciprocate the effort you put by promoting one or some of your posts to their audience.
-Althought after some work, this still can be considered free commercial.
+Over time, some of them may reciprocate the effort you put in by promoting one or some of your posts to their audience.
+Although after some work, this still can be considered a free commercial.

 Who knows, you may even make some new friends 🙂